TSTanabe/HMSS2/README.md

 Information about the presence of given proteins and/or keywords in a taxon or species can be retrieved and written to tsv files.
-This also includes iTol dataset compatible files but not fasta sequences will be retrieved:
+This also includes iTol dataset compatible files but sequences will not be retrieved:

 *  `-dfd` retrieve presence/absence in the genome for given protein
 *  `-dfk` retrieve presence/absence in the genome for given keyword
+*  `-dff` retrieve presence/absence in the genome for given proteins with two or more domains in a genome
+*  `-dfpk` retrieve presence/absence in the genome for given protein inside a gene cluster with the given keyword(s)
+*  `-dmc` minimum similarity between pattern and gene cluster to be considered present
+*  `-dcb` retrieve presence/absence in the genome for given keyword

-The output includes presence absence for each level of taxonomy in absolute and relative values normalised by the number of genomes in the given taxonomic level respectively.
+The output contains the number for the presence of the desired proteine/keywords at each taxonomy level in absolute and relative values, each normalized to the number of genomes in the given taxonomy level.
+An iTol binary dataset is also output, with the specified names consisting of the genome identifiers and the taxonomic line

 ### Processing result files
 Protein sequences are written to files with identifiers retrieved from the local database.
 These can be directly used.
 However if desired HMSSS also comes with some functions to alter these files.

 *  `-merge_fasta` Merges one or more files with .faa extension into a single file without doublicates.
-*  `-dfk` retrieve presence/absence in the genome for given keyword
+*  `-filter_fasta` retrieve presence/absence in the genome for given keyword
-*  `-dfd` retrieve presence/absence in the genome for given protein
+*  `-filter_limits` retrieve presence/absence in the genome for given protein
+*  `-concat_alignment` retrieve presence/absence in the genome for given keyword
+*  `-add_taxonomy` retrieve presence/absence in the genome for given keyword
+*  `-add_genomic_context` retrieve presence/absence in the genome for given keyword
+*  `-create_gene_cluster_dataset` retrieve presence/absence in the genome for given keyword
-*  `-dfk` retrieve presence/absence in the genome for given keyword
+*  `-create_type_range_dataset` retrieve presence/absence in the genome for given keyword